 - Discover GeoClear through MCP

-- Call a location proof tool
+- Call a location verification tool

-- Pay per verdict through x402-style payment flow
+- Pay per verdict

-- Receive a location receipt
+- Receive a location record

 When location becomes an instruction